Bhushan148/Library-Management-System/README.md

 WHERE member_id = 'C103';
 ```

 **Task 3: Delete a Record from the Issued Status Table**
--- Objective: Delete the record with issued_id = 'IS121' from the issued_status table.
+Delete the record with issued_id = 'IS121' from the issued_status table.

 ```sql
 DELETE FROM issued_status
 WHERE   issued_id =   'IS121';
 ```

 **Task 4: Retrieve All Books Issued by a Specific Employee**
--- Objective: Select all books issued by the employee with emp_id = 'E101'.
+Select all books issued by the employee with emp_id = 'E101'.
 ```sql
 SELECT * FROM issued_status
 WHERE issued_emp_id = 'E101'
 ```

 **Task 5: List Members Who Have Issued More Than One Book**
--- Objective: Use GROUP BY to find members who have issued more than one book.
+Use GROUP BY to find members who have issued more than one book.

 ```sql
 SELECT